billpwchan/DeepTrust/README.md

 python main.py -m RA -ad 30/04/2021 -t TWTR -rat neural-update --models roberta gltr-bert gltr-gpt2
 ```

-Fine-tune a GPT-2-medium generator model and generate some fake tweets for training!
-It may take up to 4 hours on a
+Fine-tune a GPT-2-medium generator model and generate some fake tweets for training.
+It may take several hours on a
 single 1080Ti GPU to fine-tune the model.
 The fine-tuned model is by default saved
 to `./reliability_assessment/neural_filter/gpt_generator`.
 WanDB is suggested for monitoring the training progress.